Employment assistance available for those affected by Stellantis shutdown

-The Workforce Connection is providing resources for those affected by layoffs as a result of the Stellantis Plant idling at the end of February.
+The Workforce Connection is providing resources for those affected by layoffs as a result of the Stellantis Plant idling on February 28th.

 According to Workforce Connection, 1,800 people will lose their jobs, either those who work directly for Stellantis or a supplier of Stellantis.